awsdocs/amazon-redshift-management-guide/doc_source/connecting-from-psql.md

    +  *<port>* is the **Port** you recorded in the previous step\.
    +  *<certificate>* is the full path to the certificate file\.
 On Windows systems, the certificate path must be specified using Linux\-style / separators instead of the Windows \\ separator\.

-     On Linux and Mac OS X operating systems, the path is
+     On Linux and macOS X operating systems, the path is

      ```
      ~/.postgresql/root.crt